CS-6381/FinalProject/DesignOfExperiments/CAP-DataStore.md

 Set up multiple Readers aiming for them to target different Nodes on the cluster. scale with the number of nodes in the cluster: N=1 thru N=10 would suffice.

-Have the Reader take their current time-stamp, and then get/read request the data-store. the time-stamp from the stored message.
+Have the Reader take the time-stamp before, and after calling the GET/READ request.
+Read the contents of the message and parse the time-stamp.
 Parse the time-stamp from the payload, and take the time delta (eg: reader time-stamp - writer time-stamp)
+We have collected 3 time-stamps, and want to calculate/plot 2 different deltas:
+[Reader Initial TimeStamp] - [Message Time-Stamp] [Reader Final TimeStamp] - [Reader Initial TimeStamp]

 All readers should read from key "1".